UNSW-CEEM/nempy/README.md

 features such as ramping constraints, interconnectors and FCAS markets.
 Not all these feature are available yet, see the examples to get an idea of what it can do already.

+## In development
+No stable version released yet.

+## Install
+Not added to pypi yet, you need to download the source to use.

 ## Documentation
 Find it on [readthedocs](https://nempy.readthedocs.io/en/latest/)